Medical Respiratory. Ridgeway

 There are numerous learning opportunities that you are able to use whilst on placement with us.
 Students are encouraged to identify their own learning opportunities and discuss theses with their mentors in order to formulate individualised action plans (There are some learning opportunities identified at the back of the welcome pack to use as guidance).

-Students should anticipate being questioned by their mentors and other members of staff at anytime.
+Students should anticipate being questioned by their PA,PS and other members of staff at anytime.
 This will enable us to direct our education and practice to an appropriate level for your abilities/level of learning.

 Several members of the MDT provide teaching sessions throughout the year; these will be displayed on the notice board so keep an eye out for them.